menacit/logging_course/resources/labs/opensearch/README.md

 - Search queries used in the lab and the motivation behind them
 - Link to the OpenSearch dashboard containing the data visualizations

-Optionally, it should describe changes made to the log parsing for SSH user extraction ("VG").
+If applicable, it should describe changes made to the log parsing for SSH user extraction ("VG").

 The lab report should be provided as a plain text file (".txt"), Markdown document or PDF file.
 Upload the lab report and any related files, such as modified Logstash pipeline configuration,